Informations

 Apartment equipments

-All BN apartents come unfurnished but in Bjarkavellir, Klausturstígur, Kapellustígur and Skipholt comes a small fridge.
+All BN apartents come unfurnished but in Bjarkavellir, Háteigsvegur, Klausturstígur, Kapellustígur and Skipholt comes a small fridge.
 RU apartments in Nauthólsvegur are also unfurnished but come with a fridge.
-RU rooms come with some furniture and a fridge.
+Austurhlíð, Stakkahlíð and RU rooms come with some furniture and a fridge.

 Resignation and moving out

 Three months before you contract ends you get an automail from BN about whether you would like to renew or resign your contract.
 You have ten days to go to your homepage and ask for renewal or resign.
 The resignation is three months and starts counting at the end of the month.
 If you would like to shorten that time you can send request on to bn@bn.is and ask for that.
-We will inform you when you can return your keys if it´s possible.
+We will inform you when you can return your keys if it´s possible to do so earlier.

 For details regarding payment methods for students

-• As soon as you arrive to Iceland you need to apply for an ID number or „kennitala“
+• As soon as you arrive to Iceland you need to apply for icelandic social security number or „kennitala“.
+It´s not possible to rent from us unless you have it.

 • Your rent bill will appear in your Icelandic online bank and you will pay your rent there.
 Due date is seven days after it is issued.
 If your bill is not paid within the seven-day due date your bill will acquire late payment penalty.